preeve9534/pdjr-skplugin-devantech/README.md

 notification in which case the message should be the value of the notification's description property.

-When the plugin receives a *control-message* it attempts to convert it into a JSON object using the JSON.parse() function.
+When the plugin receives a control-message it attempts to convert it into a JSON object using the JSON.parse() function and then validates the request against its configuration.

-When a *control-message* is received, __signalk-devantech__ validates the request against its configuration and if all is good it immediately issues an appropriate operating command to the module selected by *module_id*.
+If all is good it immediately issues an appropriate operating command to the module selected by *m*.

 ## System requirements